kanaria69/Mainecoco/README.md

-## Sore throats are a pain in the neck!
+## What do Alexander the Great and Winnie the Pooh have in common?
+Same middle name.